 - submit official transcripts from all collegiate institutions attended;

 - submit an official Graduate Record Examination (GRE) report.
-A composite GRE of 286 is expected for consideration for unconditional admission.
+A composite GRE of 286 is expected.

 The Master of Science in Professional Science with a concentration in Engineering Management requires completion of 36 semester hours.

 Curriculum: Professional Science, Engineering Management